bootphon/phonemizer/_sources/python_examples.rst.txt

 Example 1: phonemize a text with festival
 -----------------------------------------

-The following exemple downloads a text and phonemizes it using the festival backend, preserving punctuation and using 4 jobs in parallel.
+The following example downloads a text and phonemizes it using the festival backend, preserving punctuation and using 4 jobs in parallel.
 The phones are not separated, words are separated by a space and syllables by ``|``.